-DATE: September 27, 2022 то: Charles Modica, Interim Independent Budget Analyst FROM: Council President Sean Elo-Rivera, District Nine SUBJECT: Fiscal Year 2025 Budget Priorities
+TO: Charles Modica, Interim Independent Budget Analyst

+FROM: Council President Sean Elo-Rivera, District Nine

 Our vision of a San Diego for all drives everything we do in the District 9 office and our Fiscal Year 2025 budget priorities, listed below, reflect this vision.
 These priorities are grouped under the categories of safety and opportunity for all, clean and healthy neighborhoods, and world-class services, as these are the goals that guide our work.
 I look forward to working with you and the City Council in the coming months to develop a balanced and equitable FY25 budget.